AtaishNehra/Climate-Induced-Disaster-Predictor/README.md

 * 03_DataLoad.ipynb (By: Kevin Russell)
 	* This notebook combines all datasets together, pre-process the datasets, sort the dataset by country and year, shift the dataset by 4 years, and replace na's with mean.
 This notebook also showcases the eda and cda performed on the datasets.
 Along with a simple fit of ridge regression.

+# Folder Description:
+1. Ataish LSTM model: Contains 3 python files, each file represents a different LSTM model.
+Shows the worst model and the best performing model.
 # Contact

 # Acknowledgments